etcimon/libasync/README.md

 Tutorial
 --------

-Only 2 examples are available at the moment, they are located in `examples/tcp_listener` and `examples/tcp_client`.
+There are 4 examples available at the moment, they are located in `examples/`.
 They must be tested by starting the server before the client.

-All current usage examples are available in `source/libasync/test.d`.
+All other usage examples are available in `source/libasync/test.d`.

-Documentation has been written thoughout the code.
+Documentation has been written throughout the code.